 ….

 In TXOP-based sectorization operation, sector training may occur periodically with the training period and the beacon interval in which the training occurs as indicated in S1G Sector Operation element (TXOP-based), in response to a request from a STA, or initiated by the AP.
 The STAs may perform sector training by receiving the training NDP CTSs from AP.
-When the AP receives the sector training request from a STA, the AP shall initiate sector training.
+When the AP receives the sector training request from a STA, the AP shall schedule sector training.
 AP supporting TXOP-based sectorization shall support sector training and sector training request.
 In the S1G Sector Operation element (TXOP-based) (see 8.4.2.192 (S1G Sector Operation element)), which is transmitted in Beacon frame, Probe Response frame, or Association Responseframe, the AP indicates in which beacon interval sector training occurs.